MorganWilliamson/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+- The major differences involve where they're stored, sessions being on the server and JWTs being in the client.
+Because sessions are on the server, we can do more to protect that information without the user having to worry about it, although the storage usage can add up quickly.
+On the other hand, JWTs don't require any storage on the server (although it can be done) and can be a bit safer in their own right.
+Though, if someone gets access to the token, they can use it to perform a cross-origin attack and gain access to user information on sites other than our own.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+- bcrypt (and other services like it) are used to hash the passwords provided by clients.
+Doing so is a one-way operation, meaning potential attackers cannot reverse the hashed password and gain access to a user's account.
 3. How are unit tests different from integration and end-to-end testing?
+- Integration testing checks how different pieces of the same app work and function together; unit testing targets one specific piece of an app to make sure it works; end-to-end testing is a top to bottom, full-spec test meant to check every facet of the application.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+- The core of TTD is writing tests _before_ you write code.
+By doing this, you build a sort of "roadmap" for the app you're trying to create, and can see how functional it is along the way.
+With TTD, we can make sure everything is passing and functional before we start to refactor and polish our work.